olbrichattila/godicontainer/README.md

 # Depencency injection container for golang

-!!!
-Not this is the very first version of the container, not yet production ready, it is in a prototype stage !!!
+## !!!
+This is the very first version of the container, not yet production ready, it is in a prototype stage and changes are coming soon.
+Why don't you test it?  !!!

 ## Usage: